exoplatform/saml2-addon/README.md

 SAML2 Addon
 =======

+Note:
-Note: SAML2 integration only works for eXo Platform Jboss
+SAML2 IDP integration only works for eXo Platform Jboss SAML2 SP integration works for eXo Platform Jboss & Tomcat

 ### Install and configure Platform as Service provider (SP)
 - Go to $PLATFORM_HOME than run this command to install exo-saml2 addon